15 Cute Valentine's Day Date Ideas that Don't Require Leaving the House

 When was the last time you had a long conversation with your partner?
 Not about what to make for dinner or who's booking the Airbnb for your cousin's wedding, but a real conversation?
 Whether this is your first Valentine's Day together or your tenth, there's still something new and interesting you can talk about.
 Start with these questions to ask a girl you're dating or these questions to ask a guy you're dating and see where the convo takes you.

 Every couple has things they want to see, do, and experience together.
-From big goals like skydiving in New Zealand to small ones like petting manta rays at the aquarium, Valentine’s Day is the perfect time to write them down and commit to making them happen.
+From big goals like skydiving in New Zealand to small ones like petting manta rays at the aquarium, Valentine's Day is the perfect time to write them down and commit to making them happen—even if some things are uncertain right now.

 Remember: Valentine's Day isn't about what you do, it's about who you spend it with.
 As long as you're together, you'll have a blast with any of these at-home date ideas.